federica-arrigoni/QuMoSeg/README.md

 # QuMoSeg

-Federica Arrigoni, Willi Menapace, Marcel Seelbach Benkner, Elisa Ricci and Vladislav Golyanik.
-Quantum Motion Segmentation.
+Federica Arrigoni, Willi Menapace, Marcel Seelbach Benkner, Elisa Ricci and Vladislav Golyanik. *Quantum Motion Segmentation*.
 ECCV 2022

 This folder contains the code for the above paper.
 It is structured into three parts: